vosechu/vosechu.github.io/_posts/2015-01-06-testing-rack-middleware-in-request-specs.md

 ## Testing middlewares

 Testing middleware is a little weird, there's some things you should know in order to begin.
-First off, Rack::Test (which you're probably using for your request specs and not realizing it) doesn't actually make real requests to a webserver.
+First off, Rack::Test (which you're probably using for your request specs and not realizing it, `get` and `post`) doesn't actually make real requests to a webserver.
 This probably shouldn't shock you, but it is surprising.
 Capybara on the other hand, will hit a real server (in most cases?) but is also capable of using Rack::Test to skip that step.

-Even if Capybara does his a real server, the server it boots often doesn't use the `config.ru` because that is sometimes used to represent just the production environment.
+Even if Capybara (`visit`) does his a real server, the server it boots often doesn't use the `config.ru`.
+Possibly this is because the config.ru is sometimes used to represent just the production environment.
 We use config.ru for all environments because we use Pow.

 So in order to get Rack::Test to see the config.ru you'll have to manually load it like so: